harrisonglotz/nrhp/README.md

 ```
 python3 create_nrhp_db.py  #run weekly to update new listings
 ```
-In the same repository of the newly created .sqlite database, run the query script:
+In the same directory of the newly created .sqlite database, run the query script:
 ```
 python3 query_sql.py
 ```